idkrn123/dynamo/README.md

 - Populate with new python files
 - Structured according to Python standards

-COMPONENTS:

-1. chat_utils.py: This is the 'Communication Manager'.
-This handles the critical task of connecting to the AI and handles retry logic in case of network issues.
-Also, it comes with a 'conversation pretty-printer'.
-2. file_manager.py: This 'File Manager' is an enthusiast.
-Loves to deal with Projects and Files.
-Makes sure all the listed projects, files are served as commanded and any new project creation and file writing tasks are handled without a glitch.
-3. server.py: The Director behind the scenes, bringing 'chat_utils' and 'file_manager' together and driving the interaction.
-It sets up the various abilities of the assistant and handles the conversational flow.
-4. web_scraper.py: Your very own neighborhood Spiderman...or 'Web-scraper'.
-Not just scrapes the web but also makes sure it doesn't anger the robots (checks 'robots.txt').

 INSTALLATION:
 Here's how to kickstart your adventure with Dynamo: